fadwakhalil/Interview/README.md

 3. Create a load balancer that can serve the web page coming from the apache web server in the private subnet.
 4. Proof that it works by showing us the web page in a browser.
+5. SSH into the bastion to do the following:
+    - install and configure ansible to be able to access the private instance
+    - Clone this repo, review and run the playbook in this repository to modify the web page served by the private instance.
+6. SSH to the private instance to do the following tasks:
+    - Check if the web page change has been applied
+    - Check the web page from the browser.